 If this is you, then read on for a short tour of the Real World, Real Deal Music World….

 I’ve never been hired to play a scale.
 That simple fact should inform many aspiring bassist to not waste precious time in ” playing this scale over the chord” — you need to understand two things…chord tones and the basics of chordal movement ( how chords ” ask ” for one another) Many bassists have crashed and burned by not knowing the chord tones that form the target notes for good strong lines.
-A case in point was a young player who I brought to a session with me and wanted to check our how things worked in the pro world and of course this was his first visit to a ” real studio” with ” real session players” In conversations with him before hand, he had spent many hours running scales on his instrument because ” it helps you find the notes” and that is what everyone is doing…..
+A case in point was a young player who I brought to a session with me and wanted to check our how things worked in the pro world and of course this was his first visit to a ” real studio” with ” real session players” In conversations with him before hand, he had spent many hours running scales on his instrument because ” it helps you find the notes” and that is what many are doing…..

 In the course of the session, He was amazed at how quickly we could listen to a tune just once with a number chart in hand and most of the time nail it one the first take in most cases..and get five finished